mrtaz77/AVR-ATmega-32-Programming/Codes/Exp 2_DisplayV/README.md

 	0b10000010
 };
 ```
-where SIZE is the macro for array dimension
+where SIZE is the macro for array dimension.\
 4. Click on `Build` to build the new solution and use the updated .hex file.

 ## How to display your desired animation